-Investment in real estate increased almost 50% in 2017, in comparison with 2016 which was already an excellent year.
-Foreign investment continues to be responsible for 80% of real estate investment with major deals in the sale of shopping centres and big portfolios.
-Due to an increase in tourism investments in hotels, hostels and short rentals have also increased.
-The sale of a portfolio of 86 properties by Seguradoras Unidas (Tranquilidade) insurance company was one of the biggest deals in 2017.
+Investment in real estate increased almost 74% in 2018, in comparison with 2017, which was already an excellent year.
+Foreign investment continues to be responsible for 80% of real estate investment, with major deals in the sale of large portfolios, office buildings and shopping centres.
+Due to an increase in tourism, investments in hotels, hostels and short rentals have also increased.